-Talk to the best trusts and wills lawyer in Reno, NV who can prevent unrecoverable damages or debt for your business, to square away guardianship for your children, and to keep your property from probate.
+Talk to the best trusts and wills attorney in Reno, NV who can prevent unrecoverable damages or debt for your business, square away guardianship for your children, and keep your property from probate.

 Understanding Trust Law, Power of Attorney, and Wills

 Many people go through life without ever going through their assets or planning their legacy.
-Likewise, very few know the difference between a will and a trust which is why it is recommended to speak to a wills and trusts lawyer to prevent problems later on.
+Likewise, very few know the difference between a will and a trust which is why it is recommended to speak to a trusts and wills lawyer near you to prevent problems later on.
 For example, assets that are held in a trust typically bypass the probate process whereas wills are often disputed in a court of law which can be timely and expensive.

 Also, a licensed Reno attorney can help you appoint someone to be your Reno Power of Attorney, ensuring you have all the necessary documents to make the partnership viable in a court of law.

-Essentially, a trust creates a legal relationship where property - including real, personal, and intellectual - is held by one party for the benefit of another party.
+Essentially, trusts create a legal relationship where property - including real, personal, and intellectual - is held by one party for the benefit of another party.
 The trustor (also called the grantor or settlor) is the party who is creating the trust.
 They then appoint a trustee to the trust where the chosen person will have access to manage the trustor’s property even after the trustor has passed.
 The trustee will then manage and administer the assets to heirs and beneficiaries based on the direction given by the trustor.

-There are many ways a trusts lawyer can help you through the estate planning process for yours and your family's security.
-See how hiring a trusts lawyer to represent you can limit your liability and risk of facing discourse or legal action later on.
+There are many ways our Reno wills lawyer can help you through the estate planning process for your and your family's security.
+See how hiring Ijames Law to represent you can limit your liability and risk of facing discourse or legal action later on.

 Do you need representation?